NGnius/muss/mps-interpreter/README.md

 #### field -- e.g. iterable~(filename)

 Sort by a MpsItem field.
 Valid field names change depending on what information is available when the MpsItem is populated, but usually title, artist, album, genre, track, filename are valid fields.
 Items with a missing/incomparable fields will be sorted to the end.

+#### shuffle
+#### random shuffle -- e.g. iterable~(shuffle)

+Shuffle the songs in the iterator.
+This is random for up to 2^16 items, and then the randomness degrades (but at that point you won't notice).
+The more verbose syntax is allowed in preparation for future randomisation strategies.

 #### advanced bliss_first -- e.g. iterable~(advanced bliss_first)